9 Different Styles of Parenting, According to Experts

 What it is: Lawnmower parenting went viral in 2018 after a teacher wrote an essay condemning parental meddling.
 Lawnmower parents go out of their way to remove any adversity or, worse, failure, that their child may face.

 What research says: A key risk in raising kids using this bulldozer-like philosophy is that when they eventually do encounter conflict, they won't be equipped with how to handle it.
-"Kids who receive the best of everything and don't have opportunities to practice defeat will later struggle when coping with life's messy nature," Jenny Grant Rankin, PhD, an educator, author, lecturer and writer for "Psychology Today" told NBC News in an interview.
+"Kids who receive the best of everything and don't have opportunities to practice defeat will later struggle when coping with life's messy nature," Jenny Grant Rankin, PhD, an educator and Psychology Today writer previously told NBC News.

 03